Mary’s pained eyes precipitated a hastening of Joesph’s steps as the weary couple made their way through Bethlehem’s silent, dirty streets.

 Joseph’s frantic pace only made the ride more difficult.

 Arriving at the inn, Joseph descended upon the door.
-The news surprised them both- a sigh of disappointment slipping from Mary’s lips.
+The news surprised them both—a sigh of disappointment slipped from Mary’s lips.

-When night seemed its darkest, birth pangs their most intense, God provided not a warm bed in an overcrowded inn, but a quiet cave, nestled into the backdrop of a star-lit sky.
+When night seemed darkest, and birth pangs most intense, God provided not a warm bed in an overcrowded inn, but a quiet cave, nestled into the backdrop of a star-lit sky.

 The soft lowing of cattle and baying donkeys accompanied the concerned couple as the Child was pushed out, amidst sobs, into the arms of an anxious yet awe-struck husband.

-As I considered these events, a dear friend with a tremendous eye for beauty generously offered a gift from her Christmas Collection this year.
+As I considered these events and their impact on the world and my life today, a dear friend with a tremendous eye for beauty generously offered a gift from her Christmas Collection.

 Perusing her collection, “all is calm, all is bright” struck me, and the more I pondered these well-known words in the classic hymn, Silent Night, the more tender my heart became to their significance.

-In the chaos of dictatorial commands, crowded roads and dismissive gestures, God brought peace into the weary couple’s disappointment through His presence and spoken promises.
+In the chaos of dictatorial commands, crowded roads and dismissive gestures, God brought peace into the weary couple’s disappointment through His presence, provision and promises.

 Subtle assurances, surprising provisions: His constancy was the calm their hearts required when it came time to bring forth the Light into the world.